code-scouts/green_mercury/OSX_SETUP.md

 Install RVM
 -----------
-[RVM](http://rvm.io) is a tool for installing and managing various versions of Ruby, as well as creating "gemsets", self-contained environments for Ruby libraries that prevent subtle, hard-to-diagnose, hard-to-resolve problems when working on multiple Ruby projects.
+[RVM](http://rvm.io) is a tool for installing and managing different versions of Ruby, as well as creating "gemsets", self-contained environments for Ruby libraries that prevent subtle, hard-to-diagnose, hard-to-resolve problems when working on multiple Ruby projects.
 In short, RVM is a cheap solution to an expensive problem.
 You can install RVM by pasting a single line into your terminal:
 ```
 \curl -L https://get.rvm.io | bash -s stable
 ```